Total Alps & Southern France Motorcycle Tour

 We will cross no fewer than 7 different countries on our motorcycle adventure: Spain, France, Switzerland, Austria, Germany, Italy, and Liechtenstein.

 We will travel passed dreamy lakes and beautiful valleys, as well as through the mountains of the breathtaking Swiss Alps, the impressive Italian Dolomites, and the great heights of the French Maritime Alps.

-On our 16-day ride, we will ascend more than 50 mountain passes!
-These include such legendary and evocative names as Passo dello Stelvio, Passo del Rombo, Passo di Sella, Nufenenpass, Furkapass, Col de la Forclaz, and Col d’Iseran— the highest paved road in Europe!
+On our 15-day ride, we will ascend more than 50 mountain passes!
+These include such legendary and evocative names as Passo dello Stelvio, Passo del Rombo, Passo di Sella, Nufenenpass, Furkapass, Col de la Forclaz, and Col d’Iseran!
 We will also visit many other coveted destinations, such as Lake Como, Neuschwanstein Castle, Cortina d’Ampezzo, Merano, Saint-Moritz, Interlaken, Chamonix-Montblanc, and Gruyères.

 But the icing on the cake on this incredible trip is the return, where we will ride through the south of France on the famous winding roads of the Massif Central.
 We will explore picturesque Provence and the rugged Land of Cathars, visiting the historic cities Avignon and Carcassonne.
 We finish our adventure by crossing the Pyrenees and heading back to the shores of the Mediterranean.

 If you ever dreamed of riding more than the Alps, then this tour is for you as it really does have it all – wrapped up in one beautiful package!